-To ensure that usage or occupation of the reserve is appropriate for the lease or licence, a council Crown land manager must always consider:
+To ensure that usage or occupation of the reserve is appropriate for the proposed tenure, a council Crown land manager must always consider:

-- Compatibility with the Crown reserve purpose and core objectives for the category of the land - Compatibility with the applicable land zoning - If development consent is required and has been obtained (and other consents under the EP&A Act and LG Act) - Environmental and social impacts of the activities to be permitted by the lease or licence - Appropriate term (period of occupation) of the lease or licence - Capability of the Crown reserve to support the proposed lease or licence - Current and future use of the land - If the issue of the lease, licence or other estate will materially harm the use of the land for any of the purposes for which it was dedicated or reserved.
+- Compatibility with the Crown reserve purpose and core objectives for the category of the land - Compatibility with the applicable land zoning - If development consent is required and has been obtained (and other consents under the EP&A Act and LG Act) - Environmental and social impacts of the activities to be permitted by the proposed tenure - Appropriate term (period of occupation) - Capability of the Crown reserve to support the proposed tenure - Current and future use of the land - If the issue of the proposed tenure will materially harm the use of the land for any of the purposes for which it was dedicated or reserved.

-In addition to the conditions provided within the authorisations, the granting of a lease, licence short-term use or other estate must also:
+In addition to the conditions provided within the authorisations, the granting of tenure must also:

-Have no negative impact on historical heritage sites or significant fabric

-- Not alienate the park or reserve unreasonably - Be ecologically sustainable - Have a component of community benefit - Demonstrate a clear nexus between the activity and the park or Crown reserve - Not result in overuse of the area or conflict with community use of the area - Ensure traffic, parking and essential or required vehicular access implications are considered - Be in accordance with all Council policies and procedures governing the use of open space.
+- Have no negative impact on historical heritage sites or significant fabric - Not alienate the park or reserve unreasonably - Be ecologically sustainable - Have a component of community benefit - Demonstrate a clear nexus between the activity and the park or Crown reserve - Not result in overuse of the area or conflict with community use of the area - Ensure traffic, parking and essential or required vehicular access implications are considered - Be in accordance with all Council policies and procedures governing the use of open space.